uprm-research-resto/coliform-project/README.md

 Where black, is ground, red is power (3.3V), and yellow is the digital signal.
 You also need a 4.7kΩ resistor connected as shown.
 All yellow (signal) cables send their signal to the GPIO4 pin of the RPi.

-In order to detect OneWires, the GPIO4 pin has to be setup to recieve the information from them, in order to do this open the RPi terminal and do the following:
+In order to detect OneWires, using the w1-gpio kernel driver, the GPIO4 pin has to be setup to recieve the information from them, in order to do this open the RPi terminal and do the following:

 * Type: ```sudo nado /boot/config.txt```
 * Add: ```dtoverlay=w1-gpio,gpiopin=4``` to the end of the file.